-A simple example helps to clarify.
+A Tulsa lawyer uses this simple example helps to clarify the difference.
 In a heated argument, an irate man starts yelling at another in the street.
 He makes no particular threat of harm.
 In this instance, no crime has been committed, beyond possibly disturbing the peace.
 Angry words alone do not constitute assault.

 If that same man raises his hand as if to strike the person, he has threatened violence, and an assault has been committed.
 When he hits another, that is the battery.
 These two crimes often occur together and as such, are often charged together as assault and battery.

 The penalty for simple assault is up to 30 days in jail, a fine of $500, or both.
 Okla.
 Stat. tit.
 21 § 644